PinTogether | A Pinterest UX Case Study

 Creating the PinTogether feed, I had to choose whether I wanted to showcase the prompt or the user.

-I chose the first iteration as it highlighted the user who made the prompt as well as the number of users who added a pin to the prompt.
+I chose the first iteration because it highlighted both the user who created the prompt and the number of users who added a pin.
+Featuring the users was a deliberate design choice to foster a stronger sense of community within the feature and across Pinterest.

-A. adding a pin from prompt feed
+A. Adding a pin from prompt feed

-B. adding pin from nav bar
+B. Adding pin from nav bar

 FINISHING TOUCHES

-Keeping Things Moderated ✅
+Keeping Things Moderated

-Boosting Fun and Engagement 🎢
+Boosting Engagement

 FINAL SOLUTION